typst-community/tytanic/docs/CONTRIBUTING.md

 Take a look at the other commits or ask a contributor if you're unsure.
 Document your commits, add a short summary and describe the what and why, not the how of a patch.
-Here's a good writeup of [how to write good commit messages](https://cbea.ms/git-commit/).
+Here's a good write-up of [how to write good commit messages](https://cbea.ms/git-commit/).

 ---